National Register of Historic Places listings in Aroostook County, Maine

 This is a list of the National Register of Historic Places listings in Aroostook County, Maine.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Aroostook County, Maine, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 59 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
-Six properties were once listed, but have since been removed.
+There are 57 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
+Eight properties were once listed, but have since been removed.